George Pal and the End of the World

 It should be noted, however, that in modern prints of The War of the Worlds eagle-eyed viewers can’t help but notice the wires in some of the shots.
 However, this doesn’t necessarily mean that Pal’s special effects team did shoddy work.

 The film was shot using a three-strip Technicolor process.
 When the three layers were combined, it “softened” the look of the film.
-Multiple tests were done at the time to make sure none of the wires which made the Martian machines “float” were visible.
+Multiple tests were done at the time to make sure none of the wires that made the Martian machines “float” were visible.

 It wasn’t until years later – with the advent of digital scanning techniques – that new master prints of the film were struck.
 This had the effect of removing any inherent blurring between the composite layers.

 Technicians used wires to create the illusion of floating machines from another world in “The War of the Worlds” (1953).
+Photo courtesy of Paramount Pictures.

 Modern, digital copies of the film look fantastic.
 However, the visible wires are one of the trade-offs.
 Regardless, The War of the Worlds brought home George Pal’s second Academy Award for Best Visual Effects.